The content in this article is relevant to the OP Patient Portal, powered by InteliChart.

 - The generation of a PIN authenticates that the person being supplied the PIN has the authority to create a portal account and access the patient’s health information.

-- The PIN applies to the patient not the parent.
-Unless, the parent is also a patient.
+- The PIN applies to the patient, not the parent.
+Unless, of course, the parent is also the patient.
 It is directly related to the patient's date of birth.

 - PINs do not expire.